 Make sure that what you have planned is realistic and achievable in the time you have.

 Make sure the goal aligns with your overall goals and objectives.
-For example, will it help you complete your assignment or stay on track with your overall study plan?
+For example, will it help you complete your assessment or stay on track with your overall study plan?